Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

   <img width="300" height="150" src="https://github.com/sandoche2k/IoTRoam-Tutorial/blob/master/Images/Fig17.png?raw=true">
 </p>

-To validate that the ChirpStack Gateway Bridge is publishing LoRa® frames to the MQTT broker, you can subscribe to the ```gateway/#``` MQTT topic.
+To validate that the ChirpStack Gateway Bridge is publishing LoRa® frames to the MQTT broker, you can subscribe to the ```gateway/#``` MQTT [topic].
 When using the mosquitto_sub utility, you can execute the following command:

 ```sh
 mosquitto_sub -v -t "gateway/#"